Spiral of silence: In computer-mediated communication

-Internet
+The rising influence of the internet and social media

 Isolating the factors that remove isolation

 The concept of isolation has a variety of definitions, dependent upon the circumstances it is investigated in.
 In one instance the problem of isolation has been defined as social withdrawal, defined as low relative frequencies of peer interaction.
 Other researchers have defined isolation as low levels of peer acceptance or high levels of peer rejection.
 Research that considers isolation with regard to the Internet either focuses on how the Internet makes individuals more isolated from society by cutting off their contact from live human beings or how the Internet decreases social isolation of people by allowing them to expand their social networks and giving them more means to stay in touch with friends and family.
 Since the development of the Internet, and in particular the World Wide Web, a wide variety of groups have come into existence, including Web and Internet Relay Chat (IRC), newsgroups, multiuser dimensions (MUDs), and, more recently, commercial virtual communities.
 The theories and hypotheses about how Internet-based groups impact individuals are numerous and wide-ranging.
 Some researchers view these fast growing virtual chat cliques, online games, or computer-based marketplaces as a new opportunity, particularly for stigmatized people, to take a more active part in social life.